duglin/helloworld/README.md

 helloworld-00001-deployment-78796cb584-jswh6            Running          90s
 ```

+When the pod is in the `Running` stae, press control-C to stop it.

 This shows the list of Knative services and running pods in the cluster.
-You should see your `helloworld` Knative service with one revisioned
+You should see your `helloworld` Knative service with one revision
 called `helloworld-00001`, and a pod with a really funky name but that
 starts with `helloworld-00001` - meaning it's related to revision 1.